argodev/gardenpi/README.md

 * VNC
 * I2C

 You may choose to enable/disable different interfaces as fits your setup.
 In general, you want to enable only those you know you are going to need, and disable all of the rest.
+With this done, its a good idea to reboot and ensure the settings have been applied.

 ### WiFi Issues